-In the case of Joint Bids, the Bids were required to be made in the name of the Bidders whose name appears first in the Depository account.
-The name so entered was required to be the same as it appears in the Depository records.
-The signature of only such first Bidders were required in the Bid cum Application Form/Application Form and such first Bidder was deemed to have signed on behalf of the joint holders.
-All payments were required to have been made out in favour of the Bidder whose name appears in the Bid cum Application Form or the Revision Form and all communications were addressed to such Bidder and were dispatched to his or her address as per the Demographic Details received from the Depositories.
+In the case of Joint Bids, the Bids should be made in the name of the Bidders whose name appears first in the Depository account.
+The name so entered should be the same as it appears in the Depository records.
+The signature of only such first Bidders would be required in the Bid cum Application Form/Application Form and such first Bidder would be deemed to have signed on behalf of the joint holders.
+All payments may be made out in favour of the Bidder whose name appears in the Bid cum Application Form or the Revision Form and all communications may be addressed to such Bidder and may be dispatched to his or her address as per the Demographic Details received from the Depositories.